poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

         logging.info("I'm running")
         #<<<<<<<<<<<<

-If everything works fine, we can comment this line out.
+If everything works fine, this line can be commented out.

 Building the message object
 -------------------------